Al HaMishmar

-Al HaMishmar (על המשמר, On Guard) was a daily newspaper published in Mandatory Palestine and Israel between 1943 and 1995.
+Al HaMishmar (עַל הַמִּשְׁמָר, On the Guard) was a daily newspaper published in Mandatory Palestine and Israel between 1943 and 1995.
 The paper was owned by, and affiliated with Hashomer Hatzair as well as the Hashomer Hatzair Workers Party of Palestine, which became Mapam after 1948, which itself became a component of Meretz after 1992.